ddrayko/portfolio/README.md

 > High-performance portfolio platform built with Next.js 16, Drizzle ORM, and PostgreSQL.
 Features a dynamic project showcase, interactive timeline, admin dashboard, versioning system, and real-time maintenance controls.

+> [!CAUTION]
+> This portfolio was built for a specific environment (**Vercel** deployment, **Supabase** database, dedicated environment variables, etc.).
+It is **not guaranteed** to work out of the box if cloned into a different setup.
+You will likely need to adjust parts of the code (configuration, environment variables, endpoints, etc.) to make it compatible with your own environment.

 ---

 ## Tech Stack